-A fundamental, but often overlooked element of customer recovery is to provide an explanation for how or why the problem happened.
+A fundamental, but often overlooked element of customer recovery is to provide an explanation for how or why the problem occurred.
 Taking the time to explain to a customer what might have caused the problem helps organizations re-establish trust.
-Here’s how Jet blue explained what happened in their apology letter:
+Here’s how Jet blue described what happened in their apology letter:

 “The storm disrupted the movement of aircraft, and, more importantly, disrupted the movement of JetBlue’s pilot and inflight crewmembers who were depending on those planes to get them to the airports where they were scheduled to serve you.
 With the busy President’s Day weekend upon us, rebooking opportunities were scarce and hold times at 1-800-JETBLUE were unusually long or not even available, further hindering our recovery efforts.”

 Make an empathetic statement that responds to the customer’s emotions.
 JetBlue did it this way:

 “Words cannot express how truly sorry we are for the anxiety, frustration, and inconvenience that you, your family, friends and colleagues experienced.”

 4. Explain steps you’re taking to minimize problems going forward